 The Select By Location tool allows you to select features based on their location relative to features in another layer.
-For instance, you may want to know how many homes were affected by a recent flood, so you could select all the homes that fall within the flood boundary.
+For instance, you may want to know how many homes were affected by a recent flood, so you could select all the homes within the flood boundary.

 How to use Select By Location

 Remember that when you select features from a layer, they must have a spatial relationship with features from a source layer.
 For example, following the steps below, you will use the Select By Location tool to find all the features from the USA Counties layer that touch the boundary of the features in the layer named Texas.

 - On the Map tab, in the Selection group, click Select By Location to open the Select By Location geoprocessing tool.

 - Specify the input layer containing the features that will be evaluated against the other layer.
 The selection will be applied to the input layer.

 - Specify the spatial relationship rule if different from the default.